First-Year Merit-Based Scholarships

 Rutgers offers scholarships to a select number of admitted transfer students.
 Transfer student scholarships are competitive awards and are based on the academic strength and prowess of individual applicants, the overall strength of our applicant pool and available funding.
-No separate application is required.
-We will consider admitted transfer applicants who:
+Please see the details for each scholarship below:

 Phi Theta Kappa Scholarships

 Phi Theta Kappa scholarship ($8,000 per year) recipients are notified beginning in December (for spring enrollment) and April (for fall enrollment).
 Criteria for consideration are specific so please review them carefully:

 - Students must be enrolled full time in a transfer program at a community college at the time of application.

 - Students must be a member of their community college’s Phi Theta Kappa Honor Society at the time of application.

-- Students must have completed 45 credits at the time of application.
+- Students must have completed at least 45 credits at the time of applying to Rutgers.